 Zadar County lies in the middle of the Croatian coast, effectively comprising the border of Dalmatia and Lika.
-Its main city is Zadar, an ancient Roman and Venetian city with museums, ruins and centuries-old architecture with many “can’t miss” activities.
+Its central city is Zadar, an ancient Roman and Venetian town with museums, ruins, and centuries-old architecture with many “can’t miss” activities.

-Other features of the Zadar Region include the gorgeous Zadar archipelago, the Velebit Mountains, Paklenica National Park and of course, what almost everyone comes to Croatia for – the numerous beaches.
-So, I’ve selected the best beaches in Zadar to help you swim with joy this summer.
+Other features of the Zadar Region include the gorgeous Zadar archipelago (check out our favorite private boat tour for exploring the archipelago), the Velebit Mountains, Paklenica National Park, and, of course, what almost everyone comes to Croatia for – the numerous sand and pebble beaches.

-Borik Beach, Zadar
+1. Borik Beach, Zadar